mralex/bluebottle/README.md

   data, and it would be a concern in a production environment.
 But for the sake of making order changes, and creating new orders quickly, the data gets reloaded.

+* The modal sadly has no error handling.
+The API response will be a 400, with error strings, but the app will attempt to carry on regardless.

+* Order creations occur silently, I considered spending some time adding a notice on completion, but didn't get to it.

 # Running the code